Orchestera/orchestera-platform-docs/src/content/docs/guides/aws-account-setup.md

 ### Setting up a new AWS Organization

-This assumes that you have access to the AWS root account.
+This assumes that you have access to your main AWS root account.
 If not, ask your organization admin to perform the following steps instead:

 #### Enable multi-session support